Ant-Inspired Density Estimation via Random Walks: Introduction

 On the grid graph, the picture is significantly more complex.
-If two agents are initially located near each other on the grid, they are more likely to collide via random walking.
+If two agents are initially located near each other, they are more likely to collide via random walking.
 After a first collision, due to their proximity, they are likely to collide repeatedly in future rounds.
-The agents cannot recognize repeat collisions since they are anonymous and even if they could, it is unclear that it would help.
-On average, compared to the complete graph, agents collide with fewer individuals and collide multiple times with those individuals that they do encounter, causing an increase in encounter rate variance and making density estimation more difficult.
+Since the agents are anonymous, they cannot recognize repeat collisions, and even if they could, it is unclear that it would help.
+On average, compared to the complete graph, agents collide with fewer individuals and collide multiple times with those individuals that they do encounter, making encounter rates a less reliable estimate of population density.

 Mathematically speaking, on a graph with a \emph{fast mixing time} \cite{lovasz1993random}, like the complete graph, each agent's location is only weakly correlated with its previous locations.
 This ensures that collisions are also weakly correlated between rounds and encounter rate serves as a very accurate estimate of density.
-The grid graph on the other hand is \emph{slow mixing} -- agent positions and hence collisions are highly correlated between rounds.
-This correlation increases encounter rate variance.
+The grid graph on the other hand is \emph{slow mixing} -- agent positions and hence collisions are highly correlated between rounds, lowering the accuracy of encounter-rate-based estimation.